utdata/rwdir/docs/09-tidy-data.md

 We're going to convert the `timestamp` and then turn it into a regular date.

-1. Create a section that you are fixing dates.
+1. Create a section and note you are fixing dates.
 2. Add this chunk and run it.
+I'll explain it below.

 ```r